qgindi/LibreAutomate/Other/DocFX/_doc/changes/future.md

 Improved:
 - Does not use NTFS links for folders imported as links.
+- Does not use locked files (state.db) in workspace folder.
 - Source code search (the "Go to definition" command when the symbol is not in your code).
 - Some fonts.
 - And more.